 In the morning, we were served breakfast back in the heated building.
 Breakfast was a mix of bread, cheese and ham.

-The dog sledding experience was my favorite part of the entire winter trip to Norway!
+The dog sledding experience was my favorite part of my entire winter trip to Norway!
 We (my husband and I) were taught to drive a dog sled with 6 dogs all on our own.
 We were in a small group, with just 2 groups assigned to each guide.

 I didn’t know this before this experience - but dog sledding is much more of a workout than you might think.
 This route was made extra challenging with some hills.
 The hills meant that the driver was running up the hills along with the dogs.
 It also takes some strength to hold on, operate the brakes and control how fast or slow the pups can go.